saquibmansuri/CodeHub/Notes/LoadBalancing-With-APIM/Readme.md

    }
    ```

+### 6. Testing in Postman
+For testing/verifying the load balancer setup, go to the file in this directory - "test-loadbalancer-setup.ipynb"
+Change the apim url and subscription key, and run the code.

 ## How It Works

 1. **Load Balancing:** Uses a random number generator to distribute requests between two endpoints.